Are SACD players worth it?

 Can you play an SACD on a regular CD player?

 Yes, if you get the right type of disc: A type known as a Hybrid SACD is made with a high-res HD layer and a standard CD audio (Red Book) layer on a single disc.
 SACD players should be able to read both, in much the way a Blu-ray player can also play a standard DVD.

 Distance makes the difference: the player’s laser reads the HD layer at 0.6mm from the disc’s surface, while the standard CD is read from a distance of 1.2mm.
 That’s why you can put both tracks on a single disc.

 Why are SACDs so expensive?

 Prices vary widely, and often the more expensive options are imports.
 Because they’re made in relatively small batches, it’s hard to achieve the economy of scale we’re used to with mass-produced and -distributed products.
 Good deals can definitely be found, but beloved rarities will cost you, just as they will in the world of collector vinyl.

 The Denon Anniversary Edition DCD-A110 is designed to do one thing — play back CDs and SACDs with exceptional detail and a spacious soundstage.

 We offer a number of excellent SACD players.
 The Arcam CDS50, Yamaha CD-S2100, and Technics SL-G700 have proven to be customer favorites.
-I have personal experience with a couple of models, which I'll talk about in the next section.
+I have personal experience with a couple of models, which I'll dig into later in this article.

 My hands-on experiences with SACD players